mrtayguney/snapremote-server/README.md

 ---

 >## ⚠️ Be Aware
->This server is based on the Snapmaker SACP protocol.
+>This server is built using the Snapmaker SACP protocol.
 All functionality has been tested on my device.
 >If your device or firmware differs, unexpected results may occur.
 Use with caution.